DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 This is a guide on installing the Star Wars Genesis modlist that turns Starfield into Star Wars, as seen on YouTube and featured on IGN.<br />

 There will only be one iteration of this page unless there are emergency bug fixes required, which will be highlighted at the top here.
-Otherwise, V3 will feature minor bug fixes and additional features.
-THIS IS THE GUIDE ON THE NEWEST VERSION OF STARFIELD.
-IF YOU'RE READING THIS, THEN THIS IS STILL IN BETA AND YOU WILL ENCOUNTER ISSUES
+V3 and other future versions will have it's own separate page.

 ## **Overview:**<br />
 - Complete Sound and Music Overhaul<br />